tomerkal/Pong/README.md

 # Pong
-My implementation of the classic game pong using Java
+My implementation of the classic game pong (Java)